SOBotics/SOCVFinder/quickGuide.md

 `@Queen 5 [php] [css] >2cv <=0s na <=2d -all` - get max 5 questions with tags php and css that has more then 2 close vote, the question score is 0 or less, there is no answer and it was posted 2 days ago, include also questions previously reviewed

-`@Queen 10 [java] dupes nr >2d` - return max 10 questions that are possibile duplicate, will not go to roomba and where posted in last two days.
+`@Queen 10 [java] dupes nr >2d` - return max 10 questions that are possible duplicate, will not go to roomba and where posted in last two days.

 **Note**

-Is is important to have space between filters, but not inside and include letters so that queen can understand on what attribute the filter is to be applied, see >2**cv**, <=0**s** <2**d**
+It is important to have space between filters, but not inside and include letters so that queen can understand on what attribute the filter is to be applied, see >2**cv**, <=0**s** <2**d**

 ###Statistics

-The statistics are gather when reviwer send **done** command and api call is made to check close vote count and number of closed question.
-Naturally the Queen can not be sure that you closed the question so if multiple people review same batch the **cv virtul count** reflects all closed votes counted (for hammer this can be 5 for 1 question) and **cv count**, is the maximum 1 vote per question count.
+The statistics are gather when the reviewer sends **done** command an api call is made to check close vote count and number of closed question.
+Naturally the Queen can not be sure that reviewer closed the question so if multiple people review same batch the **cv virtual count** reflects all closed votes counted (for hammer this can be 5 for 1 question) and **cv count**, is the maximum 1 vote per question count.

 #### My statistics